Pangasinan language

 Pangasinan (Pangasinense) is an Austronesian language, and one of the eight major languages of the Philippines.
 It is the primary and predominant language of the entire province of Pangasinan and northern Tarlac, on the northern part of Luzon's central plains geographic region, most of whom belong to the Pangasinan ethnic group.
 Pangasinan is also spoken in southwestern La Union, as well as in the municipalities of Benguet, Nueva Vizcaya, Nueva Ecija, and Zambales that border Pangasinan.
 A few Aeta groups and most Sambal in Central Luzon's northern part also understand and even speak Pangasinan as well.

 Classification

 The Pangasinan language belongs to the Malayo-Polynesian languages branch of the Austronesian languages family.

 Pangasinan is similar to other closely related Philippine languages, Malay in Malaysia (as Malaysian), Indonesia (as Indonesian), Brunei, and Singapore, Hawaiian in Hawaii, Māori in New Zealand, and Malagasy in Madagascar.

-The Pangasinan language is closely related to the Ibaloi language spoken in the neighboring province of Benguet, located north of Pangasinan.
-Pangasinan is classified under the Pangasinic group of languages of the Northern Philippine language family.
+While closely related to the languages of neighboring Benguet, Pangasinan is the sole member of the Pangasinic sub-branch.
+It is a sister language to the Nuclear Southern Cordilleran group.